Top 10 Deck Styles and How to Choose the Right One for Your Home

 Pros:

-• Cost-effective and simple to build
+• Cost-effective and straightforward to build

 Cons:

-• Less dramatic visual impact than multi-level designs
+• Less visual impact than multi-level designs

-• Limited functionality for sloped properties
+• Limited functionality on sloped properties

-• May offer less privacy from neighbors
+• Less natural privacy from neighbors

 2. Multi-Level Deck